gregoryjscott/portfolio/README.md

 ### [`PageDataGenerator`](_plugins/page_data_generator.rb)

-`PageDataGenerator` reads the data, adds some custom fields used sorting, and then injects the data into their corresponding pages.
+`PageDataGenerator` reads the data, adds some custom fields for sorting, and then injects the it into the corresponding pages.

-For example, if the `_data/languages/js.yml` data file contains a field called `desc`, then `languages/js.md` page file can access the value of `desc` using the `page.desc` property.
+For example, if the `_data/languages/js.yml` data file contains a field called `title`, then `languages/js.md` page file can access the value of `title` using the `page.title` property.
+The result is exactly the same as if the data had been specified as front matter directly in the pages.
 Additionally, the `_data/languages/index.md` file will receive a `page.languages` property that contains the list of languages.

-I'm not real happy with this but I've decided to keep hacking at it until I come up with a more elegant approach.
+I'm not real happy with it but it works.